stovepilot/udacity_nano/project/readme.md

 ## TODO
 - [ ] The code should run without errors.
 - [ ] The ETL processes result in the data model outlined in the write-up.

-- [ ] A data dictionary for the final data model is included.
+- [x] A data dictionary for the final data model is included.
 - [ ] The project includes at least two data quality checks
+- [ ] Function headers
+- [x] TL/DR

 ## TL/DR - just get me started

+### Initial run
+`$> python main.py`

+This runs through all the steps
+- Clean the data
+- Save the cleaned data locally
+- Upload the data to S3
+- Create database
+- Ingest the data from S3
+Once complete open the database in Redshift and run queries

+To end the session and pause the redshift database

+`$> python pause_cluster.py`

+### Subsequent runs
+`$> python start_cluster.py`

+Once complete open the database in Redshift and run queries

+To end the session and pause the redshift database

+`$> python pause_cluster.py`

+### To drop the databse entirely
+This functionality is provided but is unlikely to be needed

+`$> python delete_cluster.py`

 ----
 ## Rationale